craigmckeachie/tql-2024-notes/react-exercises.md

      - if `user` display user's first and last name properties inside the
      - else display Sign In link
 1. Open the page and verify the link is shown
-1. Comment out the line setting user state to undefined and uncomment the line setting in to a user object
+1. Comment out the line setting user state to undefined and uncomment the line setting it to a user object

    - Reload and verify the user's first and last name is shown

 ## Exercise 6B: More Conditional Rendering

 1. Create a dropdown menu composed of a button and an unordered list of menu items
 1. When you click the button hide or show the menu
 1. Achieve this using all 3 different syntaxes: